Go to AAD Home

 When hives last 6 weeks or longer, it's helpful to see a board-certified dermatologist.

 Your dermatologist can also tell you whether a physical trigger (something that causes hives when it touches your skin) is responsible.
-Physical triggers include cold, sunlight, and pressure on your skin from carrying a backpack or purse.
+Physical triggers include cold, heat, sunlight, and pressure on your skin from carrying a backpack or purse.

 Partnering with a dermatologist can also be helpful if you have swelling or feel that the flare-ups are affecting your quality of life.
 Treatment can help both.
 If you’re unsure whether you have hives, you'll also want to see a dermatologist.
 Many skin conditions can look alike.